Lio-code/fullstackapp2-nov2022/README.md

 - No need to context-switch between SDL and the programming language you are using to build your business logic.
 - Auto-completion from the text-editor
 - Type-safety (if you are using TypeScript)

+## Expose localhost:3000 using Ngrok

+While your app is running, run the following command to expose localhost:3000:
+`npx ngrok http 3000`

+Copy the Forwarding URL, replace localhost:3000 with your Forwarding URL in your Action, in [auth0](https://manage.auth0.com) and click Deploy.